hynekdav/semi-supervised-VOS/README.md

 # Label propagation for one-shot video object segmentation

+This project was created as a part of master's thesis at the [FEE CTU](https://fel.cvut.cz/en/).

 The project is implemented using **Python 3.8.5** and with **PyTorch 1.8.1**.
 Other used libraries can be found in the **requirements.txt** file.
 The original code accompanying the [Zhang et al.](https://arxiv.org/abs/2004.07193) can be found on Microsoft's GitHub [repository](https://github.com/microsoft/transductive-vos.pytorch).

 ## Installation